 Tina is a lifetime resident and graduate of Lowell, and furthered her studies at Davenport College.
-Tina and her husband David have 2 daughters, Heather (O’Brian) and Heidi (Lamoreaux).
+Tina and her husband David have two daughters, Heather (O’Brian) and Heidi (Lamoreaux).
 Tina’s family also includes Matt Siciliano and Monte Knapp.
 Tina’s volunteer experience includes: Showboat choir/decorating as a kid, face painting at events, re-float the Showboat fund raiser, Lowell Showboat Garden Club President, the Lowell Historical Museum as well as gardening for two churches.
-She is on the 1980 class reunion planning committee with 3 of her greatest childhood friends; Tracy, Terrie and Gloria.
+She is on the 1980 class reunion planning committee with three of her greatest childhood friends; Tracy, Terrie and Gloria.
 Tina loves Lowell, and wants to help The City of Lowell continue on the path of a successful, kind, loving place to live.